A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Summary and Conclusions

+We have also performed formal calculations to derive the Fokker-Planck equation associated to the set of coupled Langevin equations Eqs.(\ref{EOM-p1})-(\ref{EOM_spin2}).
+From this, we deduce the correct expressions for the amplitudes of the white noise correlations that allow the system to reach an asymptotic stationary Gibbs-Boltzmann equilibrium state.

-From our simulations at a temperature of $10$ K, spins behave almost like a macrospin, but there is some expected spread in magnetization values, associated with thermal effects and exchange interactions.
-The exchange energy, which is much larger than Zeeman or anisotropy energies, does not significantly affect hysteresis loops at low temperature.
+From our simulations at a temperature of $10 \,$K, spins behave almost like a macrospin, but there is some spread in the magnetization values, associated with thermal effects and exchange interactions.
+The exchange energy, which is much larger than the Zeeman or anisotropy energies, does not significantly affect the hysteresis loops at low temperatures.
 The coercive field depends linearly on the magnitude of the uniaxial anisotropy, as in the SW model.
 Cubic anisotropy and uniaxial anisotropy produce nearly the same loops for the external field aligned with an easy anisotropy axis.
-However, there are important differences for the case of $\phi \approx 54.7^{\circ}$ misalignment, where the applied field lies along the [111] direction.
+However, there are important differences for the case of $\phi \approx 54.7^{\circ}$ misalignment, for which the applied field lies along the [111] direction.
 For this case, cubic anisotropy leads to a lower coercivity value.

-When the atoms vibrations are coupled to spin dynamics, we find that lattice dynamics contributions depend on the loop frequency, but they are very small, as expected for such a low temperature.
-SLD simulations of hysteresis loops at higher temperature, or including anisotropy terms sensitive to lattice details \cite{nieves2021neel,caturla-dednam2022spin}, are expected to behave differently than the simulations presented here.

-Future SLD simulations can be applied to hysteresis loops for systems of technological interest, including nanoparticles \cite{lak2021embracing} and bulk systems with defects \cite{palanisamy2021influence, han2021ultrastrong,bersweiler2021revealing,jenkins2021atomistic,meyer2022influence}, providing information which can inform micromagnetic and atomistic spin dynamics simulations.
-Large computer cluster allow for simulations of increasingly larger systems by distributing spatial scales, but time scale cannot be split amongst different parallel processes.
-Therefore, new approaches for accelerated dynamics \cite{plimpton-voter2020acceleratedDynamics}, bypassing this time scale problem, will be required for more efficient simulations of hysteresis loops.